v1.49

 This sets the batch size of files to upload.
 It has to be less than 50.

-By default this is 0 which means rclone which calculate the batch size depending on the setting of batch_mode.
+By default this is 0 which means rclone will calculate the batch size depending on the setting of batch_mode.

 • batch_mode: async - default batch_size is 50